TromboneScott/Oscars/README.txt

 --- After contest deadline for entering guesses

-From the new year folder run the batch: oscars.bat Ballot emails (or ./emails.sh)
+From the new year folder run the batch: oscars.bat Ballot emails (or ./oscars.sh -e)
 Send the list of names and emails to Scott Takeda.

 From the new year folder run the batch: